5T33Z0/Clover-Crate/Graphics/README.md

 You can enable the injection of parameters based on vendors:

 - `Inject ATI` &rarr; For ATI/AMD GPUs.
-See "FB Name" for details.
+See "**FB Name**" for details.
 - `Inject Intel` &rarr; For Intel on-board graphics.
-See "ig-platform-id" for details.
+See "**ig-platform-id**" for details.
-- `Inject NVidia` &rarr; For old NVIDIA Cards **NOT** relying on NVIDIA Webdrivers.
-For GTX cards, enable the **NvidiaWeb** option (after installating the drivers, of course) located under [`System Paramters`](https://github.com/5T33Z0/Clover-Crate/tree/main/System_Parameters#nvidiaweb) instead.
+- `Inject NVidia` &rarr; For older NVIDIA Cards **not** requiring on NVIDIA WebDrivers.</br> Kepler cards and newer (e.g. Maxwell or Pascal) rely on WebDrivers.
+These can only be installed in post-install.
+Therefore, you need to do the following:
+	- Use boot-arg `nv_disable=1` to disable the card and use the software renderer to display an image during the macOS installation instead.
+	- Once macOS is running, [**download**](https://www.tonymacx86.com/nvidia-drivers/) and install the appropriate WebDriver for your macOS build (supported up to macOS High Sierra only).
+	- Next, delete the `nv_disable=1` boot-arg
+	- In the **System Parameters** Section, enable **NvidiaWeb**
+	- Save your `config.plist` and reboot.
+Graphics acceleration should work now.

+	For more details about using NVIDIA cards, please refer to the [**Nvidia GeForce FAQs**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.GeForce.en.md).

 **NOTES**: